amplication/amplication/README.md

 ## Beta version

-Amplication is currently in Beta mode.
+Amplication is currently in Beta version.
 It means that we are still working on essential features like production-ready hosting, migrations, and stability to our console.

 How does it effect you?
 Well...., it actually doesn't.<br />
 Every app generated using Amplication platform contains popular, documented, secured, and supported production-ready open source components & packages.
 Your app is stable, scalable, and production-ready you can deploy and rely on.